vikilpet/Taskopy/readme.md

 - **file_open(fullpath:str)** - open file or URL in default application.
 - **process_close(process, timeout:int=10)** - soft completion of the process: first all windows belonging to the specified process are closed, and after the timeout (in seconds) the process itself is killed, if still exists.
 - **process_exist(process, cmd:str=None)->bool** - checks whether the process exists and returns a PID or False. *cmd* is an optional command line search.
 This way you can distinguish between processes with the same executable but different command lines.
-- **process_list(name:str='')->list** - get list of processes with that name.
-Item in list have this attributes:
+- **process_list(name:str='', cmd_filter:str=None)->list** - get list of processes with that name.
+Item in list is a *DictToObj* object with this attributes:
 	*pid* — PID of found process.
 	*name* — short name of executable.
 	*username* — username.
 	*exe* — full path to executable.
 	*cmdline* — command-line as list.

+	*cmd_filter* - filter by the presence of this substring on the command line.

-	Example — print PID of all Firefox processes:
+	Example — print PIDs of all Firefox processes:

 		for proc in process_list('firefox.exe'):
 			print(proc.pid)